ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

 #### 2. Check the status of a task identified by the taskId

-To archive a large data export report (for a long period of time or for an account with a large number of extensions), the report creation process may take several minutes to complete.
+To export a large data report (for a long period of time or for an account with a large number of members), the report creation process may take several minutes to complete.
 Therefore, you should check the status of a task to ensure it is marked as “Completed” before you can proceed to get the report.
 The status of a task can be any of the following values:

 _Accepted - Pending - InProgress - AttemptFailed - Failed - Completed - Cancelled_